Pinterest CAPI

 Addingwell side via Data Monitoring

-In your Addingwell workspace, click on the Data monitoring menu.
+In your Addingwell Container, click on the Data monitoring menu.
 On this screen, you can see all the user data processed by your GA4 client and made available to your server-side events.
 You can see above that email data is present in 25.9% of server-side events.
 In our example, we'll check the list of event(s) for which user email data is indeed transmitted, by clicking on the search icon to find out more.

 Check quality of data received Data monitoring Addingwell